MCU Connection Guide

 - Find the

-[mcu]section corresponding to the toolboard in the configuration file. - Update it with the actual toolboard ID you searched for, based on the connection method:
+[mcu]section corresponding to the toolboard in the configuration file. - Update it with the actual searched toolboard ID based on the connection method:

 USB Toolboard: